-The temperatures inside the dishwasher get too high, and exposing these containers to the heat causes them to burn and produce smoke.
+The temperatures inside the dishwasher get too high, and exposing these containers to heat causes them to burn and produce smoke.

 The wood can also warp, splint, and crack due to the high water pressure.

 Other non-dishwasher-safe items are plastic bottles with stickers.
-When exposed to the heat, the stickers and labels fall on the heating element and burn.
+When exposed to heat, the stickers and labels fall on the heating element and burn.

 Some plastic spoon and knife handles could also expand and fall on the metal plate.